Keiryu fishing is becoming increasingly popular in the US.

-Thus, instead of a 12" light third section, perhaps the third section should be at least equal to the depth of the shallowest water you will fish.
+Thus, instead of a 10" light third section, perhaps the third section should be at least equal to the depth of the shallowest water you will fish.
 You want the line in the water to be as thin as possilbe.
-You don't want it to be too long, because you will want to position the yarn makers close to the surface, and you will not be able to slide them past the knot or tippet ring that joins the middle and lowest sections.
+You don't want it to be too long, though, because you will want to position the yarn makers close to the surface, and you will not be able to slide them past the knot or tippet ring that joins the middle and lowest sections.

 I connect all the sections with tippet rings.
 They are easy to use and keep you from losing a few inches of line each time you have to replace either of the lower sections.

 For split shot, I generally use a single BB shot, although when fishing a deeper run with faster current (or in heavier wind) I will occasionally use two BB shot.
 In shallower streams, a #4 or even #6 might be sufficient.
-In streams that are no more than knee deep and generally even shallower, I will use a light tenkara line to provide casting weight, and no shot at all.
+In streams that are less than knee deep and generally even shallower, I will use a light tenkara line to provide casting weight, and no shot at all.
 Please see my Ultralight Worm Fishing page.

 Most Japanese keiryu anglers use eyeless hooks.
 Japanese bait hooks all